-- If the student loans were incurred less than 10 years before commencement of the proceedings for Legal Separation, divorce or the dissolution of a domestic partnership, there’s a legal presumption that the community has not benefited from the student’s education, and the student debt will be assigned to the student spouse unless the student spouse proves the community substantially benefited from the education.(Fam.C. § 2641(c)(1))
+Less than 10 years: If the student loans were incurred less than 10 years before commencement of the proceedings for Legal Separation, divorce or the dissolution of a domestic partnership, there is a legal presumption that the community did not not benefit from the student’s education, and the student debt will be assigned to the student spouse unless the student spouse proves the community substantially benefited from the education.(Fam.C. § 2641(c)(1))

-- If the student loans were incurred more than 10 years before commencement of the proceedings for Legal Separation, divorce or the dissolution of a domestic partnership, there’s a legal presumption that the community has benefited from the student’s education, and it may be “unjust” to assign the student debt unless the non-student spouse proves the community did not substantially benefited from the education.
+More than 10 years: If the student loans were incurred more than 10 years before commencement of the proceedings for Legal Separation, divorce or the dissolution of a domestic partnership, there’s a legal presumption that the community benefited from the student’s education and it would be “unjust” to assign the debt solely to the student unless, the non-student spouse proves the community did not substantially benefit from the education.
 (Fam.C. § 2641(c)(1))

-If a judge determines the community didn’t substantially benefit, a student spouse will be responsible for the unpaid student loan and may be ordered to reimburse the community for loan payments plus interest.
+If the community did not substantially benefit from the education a student spouse received ten years before commencement, the student spouse can/should be responsible for the unpaid student loan and a judge may order the student spouse to reimburse the community for loan payments paid with community property plus interest.

 Reimbursable expenses are those directly related to a spouse’s education, including tuition, books, fees, and supplies, but do not include ordinary living expenses such as housing, food, medical care, etc.

-The spouse who is seeking reimbursement must prove that the community contributions substantially enhanced the student spouse’s earning capacity, and that the community didn’t receive quid pro quo benefits before the divorce.
+The right to reimbursement under California Family Code Section 2641 isn’t automatic and the spouse who seeks reimbursement must make a formal legal request and trace community funds to reimbursable expenses.
+A spouse who seeks reimbursement also must prove that the community contributions substantially enhanced the student spouse’s earning capacity and that the community did not receive quid pro quo benefits during marriage or the domestic partnership and before the divorce.

-Proving facts necessary to establish a right of reimbursement for educational costs under California Family Code Section 2641 is usually difficult.
+It is often difficult to prove the facts that establish a right of reimbursement for educational costs under California Family Code Section 2641.